 Pioneering a new field of research

-It is important to distinguish this pursuit from existing work in imitation learning (i.e. replicating expert actions) and apprenticeship learning (i.e. matching expert returns), both of which intend to construct autonomous agents that can mimic and replace human demonstrators.
+As mentioned above, it is important to distinguish quantitative epistemology from existing work in AI and machine learning, such as imitation learning (i.e. replicating expert actions) and apprenticeship learning (i.e. matching expert returns), both of which intend to construct autonomous agents that can mimic and replace human demonstrators.
 Instead, we are concerned with leveraging machine learning to help humans become better decision-makers.

 Quantitative epistemology entails developing machine learning models that capture how humans acquire new information, how they pay attention to such information, how their beliefs may be represented, how their internal models may be structured, how these different levels of knowledge are leveraged in the form of actions, and how such knowledge is learned and updated over time.